top of page

 Registration for this event will be included with all Annual Meeting full and student registrations.

-Join us for AEG's Annual Meeting Virtual Days.
-This will be two online only days of technical presentations for those that would like to participate in the Annual Meeting but are unable to attend.
+Join us for AEG's Annual Meeting Virtual Day.
+This will be a full day of online technical presentations for those that would like to participate in the Annual Meeting but are unable to attend.
 All presentations will be recorded for later viewing.
-9 PDHs will be available for these sessions.
+6 PDHs will be available for these sessions.

 Stirewalt.jpg